GeorgeD88/Spotify-QuickSave/README.md

 **Spotify QuickSave** is released under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
 See the [LICENSE](LICENSE) file for more details.

 ## What I Learned :books:
-- Designing very robust system architecture
+- Designing very robust system architecture, learning software design patterns such as "Dependency Injection"
 - Triggering system notifications
 - Detecting hotkeys/keyboard shortcuts
+- Working with Raspberry Pis and wiring circuits with buttons and LEDs

 ## Getting Started :rocket: